KuntalDanech/scaleracademy-twitter-backend-java-wiki/How-to-Contribute.md

 ### Making a Pull Request

 > - Make sure you have been assigned the issue to which you are making a PR.
-> - If you make PR before being assigned, It will be labeled [`invalid`](https://github.com/scaleracademy/twitter-backend-java/pulls?q=is%3Aopen+is%3Apr+label%3Ainvalid) and closed without merging.
+> - If you make PR before being assigned, It will be labelled [`invalid`](https://github.com/scaleracademy/twitter-backend-java/pulls?q=is%3Aopen+is%3Apr+label%3Ainvalid) and closed without merging.

 * Fork the repo and clone it on your machine.
     ```bash